 When Yesenia Martinez was a little girl, there was little doubt in her mind that she wanted to work in the dentistry field when she grew up.
 She loved going to the dentist, sure, but she also saw how her mom’s lack of access to certain dentistry procedures affected her self-confidence.

 “My mom never really wanted to smile because she has crowded teeth,” Yesenia said, referring to a condition caused when the teeth don’t have ample room in the mouth to grow.
 “And, she could never really afford getting braces.

 “So when I was younger, I told my mom that one day, I’m going to fix her teeth and I’m going to help others smile again.”

-At age 19 and a Dental Assistant (DA) student in UEI College in Fresno, Yesenia is already well on her way to achieving her goal.
+At age 19 and a student in UEI College’s Dental Assistant Program, Yesenia is already well on her way to achieving her goal.
 And, thanks to the hard work she’s put into her education and the leadership she’s shown in the classroom, the financial burden of pursuing this education is now much less than it was.

 That’s because recently, Yesenia was named a 2020 recipient of the Dr. Carolyn Ghazal Dental Assistant Scholarship, awarded by the Pacific Dental Services® Foundation.
 She was awarded $5,000 and will take part in a unique mentorship program.

 Established to recognize the important role dental assistants play in the future of dentistry, the Pacific Dental Services Foundation created this scholarship to provide students with need-based financial aid, mentorship, and on-the-job training.
 Named after Dr. Carolyn Ghazal and her heart for service, the scholarship aims to mold the next generation of passionate, servant-hearted dental assistant leaders.

 The Foundation has provided more than $600,000 in scholarship funds to dental assistant students, including several other students from UEI College campus locations in California.